kmarkley/Indigo-Realistic-Random/README.md

 ## Devices

-The plugin defines one new type of Device, called Realistic Randomizer.
-Each Realistic Randomizer device can control up to 10 relay/dimmer devices.
+The plugin defines one new type of Device, called Randomizer.
+Each Randomizer device can control up to 10 relay/dimmer devices.
 If you need more, just create additional Randomizers.

 #### Configuration